- New Delhi

 For the individuals who need to stroll in the backwoods, ascend to 10,000 feet, see snow clad mountains and camp under starry night skies the Nag Tibba trek is simply great.
 It presents dazzling perspectives of the Bandarpoonch top, the Gangotri gathering of tops, Kedarnath crest in the north, Doon valley and the snow tops of Chabang.

 Annoy Tibba is otherwise called Serpent's Peak.
 It is the most elevated top (9915 ft) in the Nagtibba scope of the Garhwal Himalayas and is said to be the dwelling place of Nag Devta.
 The trek takes you through thick woods rich in greenery.
-The benefit of this trek is that you can achieve the base of the Nagtibba range by jeep.
+The benefit of this trek is that you can achieve the base of the Nagtibba range by jeep and this is also one of te best treks in Rishikesh.

 Highlights: Trekking, Camping, Hiking